vcastro/clinicaltext/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of clinicaltext is to ...
+The goal of clinicaltext is to facilitate processing clinical notes using the tidytext approach.
+The package includes a corpus of 2000+ clinical transcription notes.

 ## Installation